cdktf/cdktf-provider-googlebeta/docs/googleMigrationCenterPreferenceSet.csharp.md

 Commitment plan to consider when calculating costs for virtual machine insights and recommendations.

 If you are unsure which value to set, a 3 year commitment plan is often a good value to start with.
-Possible values:
+Possible values: 'COMMITMENT_PLAN_UNSPECIFIED', 'ON_DEMAND', 'COMMITMENT_1_YEAR', 'COMMITMENT_3_YEAR'
-COMMITMENT_PLAN_UNSPECIFIED
-ON_DEMAND
-COMMITMENT_1_YEAR
-COMMITMENT_3_YEAR

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/5.39.1/docs/resources/google_migration_center_preference_set#commitment_plan GoogleMigrationCenterPreferenceSet#commitment_plan}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/5.40.0/docs/resources/google_migration_center_preference_set#commitment_plan GoogleMigrationCenterPreferenceSet#commitment_plan}

 ---